 The Screw length required can also be measured with the Screw Depth Gage [GIN-DPG200].
 Place the Depth Gage nose against the Plate and use the hook on the far cortex to obtain a direct-measurement of the hole depth.
-This measurement does not take into account the height of the Screw head.
-To obtain the final length of Screw required, add 3mm to the direct measurement and select the longest Screw available closest to this value to ensure proper purchase in both cortices.
+Direct-measurement of Depth Gage accommodates for thickness of the Plate and the height of Locking Screw head.